corey01/race-scraper/README.md

 # race-scraper

-Scraper to pull race data and export into JSON format to be consumed by app.
+Simple pureJS scraper that loops through BSB, WSBK and MotoGP calendar pages and collects the race data in JSON format to be consumed by my other app.